fbpx

 Reconstructing the Self

-The process involves carefully guided sessions in a controlled environment under the supervision of trained professionals.
-The use of psychedelics like MDMA and psilocybin can help the patients access deep-seated memories, emotions and thoughts that are usually inaccessible for conscious processing.
+It involves sessions of careful guidance in a controlled environment under the supervision of trained professionals.
+The use of psychedelics such as MDMA and psilocybin will allow the patients to gain access to deep-seated memories, emotions, and thoughts that are usually inaccessible for conscious processing.

-Pro Tip: Psychedelic therapy should only be administered by licensed professionals who have completed adequate training programs in psychedelic-assisted psychotherapy.
+Pro Tip: Psychedelic therapy should only be used by licensed professionals who are well-trained in psychedelic-assisted psychotherapy.

 If you’re looking for a safe and effective setting for psychedelic therapy for DID, forget about a cozy bed and breakfast – it’s time for a retreat to the great outdoors.